 This category seeks to recognise initiatives that enhance the diverse environment of workplaces and foster inclusion for all staff.
-Diversity and inclusivity in business is about ensuring that the workplace environment is one in which staff are valued for their many differences and are not left behind or excluded because of them.
+Diversity, Inclusivity and Equity in business is about ensuring that the workplace environment is one in which staff are valued for their many differences and are not left behind or excluded because of them.

 This category might include initiatives which examine who is being hired, who is being promoted, and what can be done to improve these practices so that no one is excluded based on gender, ethnicity, sexual orientation, disability or other traits.
 On inclusivity, programmes entered in this category might look at the culture within a company and how a business ensures that diversity is welcomed and differences are embraced.